Armed Forces Institute of Pathology (Pakistan)

-The Armed Forces Institute of Pathology (Reporting name: AFIP) is a main institution for defensive research into countermeasures against biological warfare.
+The Armed Forces Institute of Pathology (Reporting name: AFIP) is the main Pakistani institution for defensive research into countermeasures against biological warfare.
 It is located in the vicinity of CMH Rawalpindi alongside the Armed Forces Institute of Cardiology in Rawalpindi Cantt, Punjab, Pakistan.
 Established in 1957, the AFIP, supported by civilian and military pathologists, has been engaged in the task of combating virus outbreaks in Pakistan.

 History

 Pre-independence era

-Station hospital facilities were developed for the Indian troops initially.
-They depended for their medical treatment entirely on their regimental hospitals.
+Station hospital facilities were initially developed for the Indian troops.
+They depended entirely on their regimental hospitals for medical treatment.
 In October 1918, Station Hospitals were sanctioned for the Indian troops.
-The Indian Hospital Corps (IHC) initially was divided into 10 Division Companies, which corresponded to the 10 existing Military Divisions in India and Burma.
-They were located at Peshawar, Rawalpindi, Lahore, Quetta, Mhow, Poona, Meerut, Lucknow, Secunderabad and Rangoon.
+The Indian Hospital Corps (IHC) was initially divided into 10 Division Companies, which corresponded to the 10 existing Military Divisions in India and Burma.
+They were located at Peshawar, Rawalpindi, Lahore, Quetta, Mhow, Poona, Meerut, Lucknow, Secunderabad, and Rangoon.

-The whole corps was re-organized.
-On command basis, five companies of the IHC were created in 1932.
-The companies were located as follows: No 1 Company was at Rawalpindi, No 2 Company at Lucknow, No 3 Company at Poona, No 4 Company at Quetta and No 5 Company at Rangoon.
+The whole corps was reorganized.
+On a command basis, five companies of the IHC were created in 1932.
+The companies were located as follows: No. 1 Company was at Rawalpindi, No. 2 Company at Lucknow, No. 3 Company at Poona, No. 4 Company at Quetta, and No. 5 Company at Rangoon.
 World War II was responsible for rapid developments.
-The idea of having a homogeneous corps by amalgamating IMS and IMD gradually took shape and Indian Army Medical Corps (IAMC) came into being on 03 Apr 1943.
-The medical institutions of the IAMC were concentrated in the areas, which were to subsequently become Pakistan.
+The idea of having a homogeneous corps by amalgamating the IMS and IMD gradually took shape, and Indian Army Medical Corps (IAMC) came into being on 3 Apr 1943.
+The medical institutions of the IAMC were concentrated in the areas that were to subsequently become Pakistan.

-The British Raj in India had left its legacies in the territory, which later became Pakistan.
-The bulk of the troops of the British Indian Army was recruited from the areas, which became Pakistan.
-The threats of the Russian empire and a fear of Afghans and Central Asians overrunning the Indian territory had made the British rulers wary of the northwestern borders across the Hindu Kush mountains.
-The army was deployed at large scale.
-Rawalpindi was the pivotal military base, from where they controlled the command, logistics and services provided to those troops.
-It was the Headquarters, Northern Command India.
-Therefore, the city had many offices and institutes located there.
+The British Raj in India left a significant legacy in the territory, which later became Pakistan.
+The bulk of the troops of the British Indian Army were recruited from the areas that now constitute Pakistan.
+The threats posed by the Russian empire and a fear of Afghans and Central Asian forces overrunning the Indian territory, made the British rulers particularly cautious about the northwestern borders across the Hindu Kush mountains.
+The army was deployed on a large scale.
+Rawalpindi served as the pivotal military base, from which they controlled the command, logistics, and services provided to those troops.
+It was the Headquarters of Northern Command, India.
+Therefore, the city housed many offices and institutions.